Lee Meng

-Lee Meng (李明; 1926–2012), also romanised as Lee Min, was a Malaysian Chinese communist guerrilla and a leading member of the Communist Party of Malaya (CPM).
-She took part in guerrilla resistance against the Japanese occupation of Malaya as a member of the Malayan Peoples' Anti-Japanese Army (MPAJA) and later joined the Malayan National Liberation Army during the Malayan Emergency to fight against British rule in Malaya.
+Lee Meng (李明; 1926–2012), also romanised as Lee Min, was a Malaysian Chinese communist, guerrilla fighter, and leading member of the Communist Party of Malaya (CPM).
+She took part in guerrilla resistance against the Japanese occupation of Malaya as a member of the Malayan Peoples' Anti-Japanese Army (MPAJA) and later joined the Malayan National Liberation Army (MNLA) during the Malayan Emergency to fight against British rule in Malaya.
 She was described as one of the most capable members of the local communist movement, and was also the leader of the "Kepayang Gang" in Perak.

 Background and early life

-Born Lee Ten Tai (李天泰) in Canton, China in 1926.
-Lee moved to Ipoh together with her family at the age of five.
+Born Lee Ten Tai (李天泰) in Canton, China in 1926, Lee moved to Ipoh together with her family at the age of five.
 She worked first as a school teacher in a Chinese school located in Anson Bay (present-day Teluk Intan) in Perak during the British Military Administration shortly after the Japanese surrender on 12 September 1945.
 Lee had joined the Communist Party of Malaya (CPM) at the age of 16 when she was recruited by a school teacher in 1942.
 Her father was unemployed and lived with her uncle and aunt while her mother was later banished back to Mainland China by the British colonial authorities in 1950 after being arrested for involvement in communist activities.